SarahCreager/storefront/README.md

 * Install Material UI as a dependency

 * Write an App component that serves as the container for all sub-components of this application

+* Load the category and product list from a remote API on page load.

+* Update the product quantity in stock when adding items to (or removing from) the cart

+* Continue to use multiple reducers

 ## Deployment Links